Dogs and pets

 Dogs and other pets are welcome in some conservation parks, State forests and recreation areas, but not in national parks.

 Why can't I take my dog into a national park?

-National parks provide a much-needed refuge for native plants and animals.
-While dogs and other pets may be our best friends, they’re not always friendly to our native animals.
+The purpose of national parks is to provide a much-needed refuge for native plants and animals.
+While dogs and other pets may be a valued part of a family, they’re a real threat to our native animals.
 They can:

 - scare or stress native animals with their presence or scent

 - chase wildlife and disturb the peace and quiet for other visitors

 - introduce disease and increase the spread of weeds.

 This is why dogs, cats, and all other domestic pets—including caged birds—aren't allowed.
 On-the-spot fines apply if you are found to have pets with you in a national park.